recordingsession1.jpg

 WDR Big Band, Orrin Evans, featuring trumpeter Ambrose Akinmusire

-"Music for Orchestra", by Eddie Palmieri.
+"Music for Orchestra" by Eddie Palmieri.
 The commission continues to re-score this four-part suite for full orchestra.
-It features well known Palmieri selections such as "Displacement" and "Noble Cruise".
-Eddie has plans to record the suite and include it on special tour dates.
-More updates as things progress ...
+It features well-known Palmieri selections such as "Displacement" and "Noble Cruise."
+Eddie plans to record the suite and include it on special tour dates.
+More updates as things progress.

 "Reflections", for the Moscow Jazz Orchestra, directed by jazz saxophonist and leader Igor Butman.
 I was asked to re-arrange Conrad Herwig's composition from his latest album into a large ensemble chart for the MJO's 2016 summer tour.
 It's contrasted from the original small horn chart as in a more lush, orchestral setting, and designed to feature either Tenor Sax (for Igor) or Trombone.
 Rutgers JE1 recently played it in concert with Conrad on lead, also featuring Alex Sipiagin, trumpet.

-Hiromi Uehara and Michel Camilo also performed a 4-hand piano rendition of this chart I created for the 13th Annual Tokyo Jazz Festival, September 2014.
-It was a last minute arranging request directly before his trip to Japan.
+Hiromi Uehara and Michel Camilo also performed a 4-hand piano rendition of this chart I created for the 13th Annual Tokyo Jazz Festival in September 2014.
+It was a last-minute arrangement request directly before his trip to Japan.

 "Big O's Blues" (Herwig) - composed for Orrin Evans.
-This arrangement was premiered at the 2012 DC JazzFest featuring trumpeter Nicholas Payton, and heard regularly by Orrin Evans' own Captain Black Big Band.
+This arrangement was premiered at the 2012 DC JazzFest featuring trumpeter Nicholas Payton, and played often by Orrin Evans' own Captain Black Big Band.

-"Something" (Harrison) - Brazilian jazz guitarist José Neto (Steve Winwood, Airto Moreira, Paquito D’Rivera) requested an arrangement of this tune to be featured in a recent "Beatles Brazil" concert by the Rutgers Jazz Ensemble I. I was also asked to arrange "Norwegian Wood" (Lennon/McCartney) for the performance.
+"Something" (Harrison)—Brazilian jazz guitarist José Neto (Steve Winwood, Airto Moreira, Paquito D’Rivera) requested that I arrange this tune for a recent "Beatles Brazil" concert by the Rutgers Jazz Ensemble I. I was also asked to arrange "Norwegian Wood" (Lennon/McCartney) for the performance.

 musicsession1.jpg